How to solve Syllogism Questions for CAT

 The Venn Diagram Method

-We have all learnt the concept of Venn Diagrams as part of set theory in our school days.
-However, if you still don’t remember them, Venn Diagrams are a pictorial representation which uses circles or closed loop to represent mathematical or logical sets.
+We all learned the concept of Venn Diagrams as part of set theory during our school days.
+However, if you still don’t remember them, Venn Diagrams are pictorial representations using circles or closed loops to represent mathematical or logical sets.

 So, let’s first look into how Venn Diagrams represent different types of propositions.